Learn German Podcasts: 12 Essential Resources You Should Check Out

 A fabulous resource which gives video and bilingual subtitles to each cast.
 This podcast is pitched at intermediate learners and through its format, focuses on comprehension and vocabulary building.
 Short bite-sized episodes which are great for when you don’t have much time on your hands.
 Another neat feature is their series of episodes which give content relevant towards the German citizenship exam (Einbürgerungstest).

-Exactly what it says it is…slightly longer than most learn German podcast episodes out there at about 20 mins per episode.
+Exactly what it says it is: Slightly longer than most learn German podcast episodes out there at about 20 mins per episode.
 This is a cool format for lower-intermediate learners.
 It gives an English narrative mixed in with some longer German conversation for those not yet comfortable with following 100% narrated audio in German.
-Also mixes in some grammar topics in a less dry way than other resources.
+Also mixes in some grammar topics in a less dry way than many other resources out there.

 Podcast from the Goethe Institut aimed at intermediate-advanced learners with interesting topics spoken slowly.
 Broadcast completely in German and is similar in content to Slow German.
 The Goethe Institut also has extensive resources to rival the cyberspace offerings of Deutsche Welle for learning German online.